AaronCGoidel/SlothLang/Examples/README.md

 These are some example programs demonstrating how Sloth works.

-All of these are run in SlothLang's extensive test suite--each program is interpreted, and if it crashes horrendusly, the tests fail.
+All of these are run in SlothLang's extensive test suite--each program is interpreted, and if it crashes horrendously, the tests fail.

 ## HelloWorld